 Night over Venice

 It was a foggy day.
 I was in a hurry for the train heading back to Florence.
-I was in front of railway station with the last frame left abailable in my Pentax 67 camera.
+I was in front of the railway station with the last frame left available in my Pentax 67 camera.

 Well, just made the shot with no waiting for a great result.
 But I like it so much.